Welcome to the OIG . . .

 - Any City employee;

-The Executive Order states that all municipal officers and City employees shall promptly provide to the Inspector General any information, document, report, record, account, or other material requested by the Inspector General in connection with any formal investigation.
+Article X states that all municipal officers and City employees shall promptly provide to the Inspector General any information, document, report, record, account, or other material requested by the Inspector General in connection with any formal investigation.

-Office of Inspector General
+The Office of the Inspector General

-100 North Holliday St.
+100 North Holliday Street

-Baltimore, MD 21202
+Baltimore, Maryland 21202